Do You Want To Get A New Business Going But Not Sure Where To Start?

-Again, this doesn’t mean things can’t or shouldn’t change based on current events or personal circumstances, but it gives you teh shell of what should happen and when.
-A good example is Covid-19 and sportswear, masks became a big part of everyone’s lives really quickly.
+Again, this doesn’t mean things can’t or shouldn’t change based on current events or personal circumstances, but it gives you the shell of what should happen and when.
+A good example is Covid-19 and sportswear.
+Masks became a big part of everyone’s lives really quickly.
 Fashioning sports masks for sale may have been a great move for that industry.

 5. Getting yourself online